DSI-HUG/ngx-schematics-utilities/README.md

 <hr>

+#### Schematics

-[Schematics][schematics] are generators that transform an existing filesystem.
+> Schematics are generators that transform an existing filesystem.

-They can create files, refactor existing files, or move files around.
+> They can create files, refactor existing files, or move files around.

 This library provide a large set of utilities that can be used while developing a schematic.

+[More info][schematics]

 ## Getting started